-Last updated on June 15, 2022
+Last updated on September 27, 2023

-Many years ago I watched a movie about a pastor who did not believe in the infallible Word of God.
-The passages he deemed irrelevant he instructed his congregation to cut out of their Bible.
-By the end of the movie, the Bible was in rags, and when trials and tribulations came, those divinely-inspired passages that the people needed were no longer in their Bibles.
+Many years ago, I watched a movie about a pastor who did not believe in the infallible Word of God.
+The passages he deemed irrelevant, he instructed his congregation to cut out of their Bibles.
+By the movie’s end, the Bible was in rags, and when trials and tribulations came, those divinely inspired passages that the people needed were no longer in their Bibles.

 To quote Pope Francis: “A father [doesn’t lead his children into temptation].
 A father helps you to get up immediately.
 It’s Satan who leads us into temptation.
 That’s his department.”

 What kind of example is Pope Francis setting when he says the Bible needs to be changed to comport with his understanding of what Jesus meant?